Ahmad Khan Bangash: Reign

 After his return to Farrukhabad, Ahmad Khan soon became prosperous again and a school of painting developed under him.
 He began spending most of his time at the imperial court in Delhi.
 According to J.L.
 Gommans, he lived a luxurious life there and "started to pilfer precious books and paintings from the imperial stores".

 In 1756, Ahmad Khan cultivated a close friendship with the Mughal nobleman Imad-ul-Mulk, who appointed Ahmad Khan as Amir-ul-Umara and Mir Bakhshi of the Mughal Empire on the dismissal of Najib-ud-Daula.
-Ahmad Khan became a leading figure in court owing to Imad-ul-Mulk and became the leader of the Indo-Afghan noblity.
+Ahmad Khan became a leading figure in court owing to Imad-ul-Mulk and became the leader of the Indo-Afghan nobility.

 In 1757, Ahmad Khan Bangash readily contributed valuable troops to the attack of Awadh under Nawab Shuja-ud-Daula by Imad-ul-Mulk.

 In 1761, he supported the Durrani king Ahmad Shah Abdali against the Marathas in the Third Battle of Panipat.
 As a result, he received extensive territories in the Mian doab (in Uttar Pradesh) along with the Rohilla nawab.
 Thus, Ahmad Khan recovered his territories lost to the Marathas.

 Taking advantage of the Maratha threat to his power, Nawab Shuja-ud-Daula, the ruler of Awadh, attacked Farrukhabad in 1762.

 In 1764, Nawab Shuja-ud-Daula requested the help of Ahmad Khan Bangash, Hafiz Rahmat Khan and other Indo-Afghan chiefs against the British East India Company, who had been rapidly advancing on Awadh after their victory at the Battle of Buxar.
 Ahmad Khan and the other chiefs all declined to help due to fear of the British.

 The Marathas invaded Ahmad Khan's domains once again in 1769, and he defended his kingdom with great difficulty.
-On the 12th of July 1771, Ahmad Khan Bangash passed away and was succeeded by his younger son Diler Himmat Khan as Nawab of Farrukhabad.
+On 12 July 1771, Ahmad Khan Bangash passed away and was succeeded by his younger son Diler Himmat Khan as Nawab of Farrukhabad.

 Personal life

 Ahmad Khan's first wife was Dulhin Begum, through whom he had his sons Mahmud Khan and Rustan Khan.
 Mahmud Khan greatly assisted his father in the re-conquest of Farrukhabad from Awadh.

+When one of Naval Rai's escorts tried to curse the men of Ahmad Khan in Pashto, they had heard his speech but did not understand its words, and required a translator to understand him.